seanyoung/cir/README.md

 # cir - a new implementation of linux infrared tools

-aka as "daemon-less lircd, ir-keytable, ir-ctl combined and much more".

-For Linux, there are two tools to interact with any infrared hardware: ir-ctl and ir-keytable.
+For Linux, there are tools to interact with any infrared hardware:
+`ir-ctl` and `ir-keytable`.
 These tools can load simple infrared keymaps and load decoders, and transmit simple IR.
-The IR decoders are hardcoded and a small set is included.
+The IR decoders are hardcoded and a small hardcoded set is included with the kernel.
+There is also the lirc daemon and its tools, which supports many more IR protocols but certainly not all.

-This tool replaced both those tools, but with three major new features:
+This tool replaces all those tools, but with major new features:

  - Pronto hex codes
  - IRP support
  - lircd.conf remote definition support
+ - daemon-less (using BPF)

 Pronto hex codes are a fairly straightforward way of encoding raw IR, NEC, RC-5 and a few others.